hartlco/speccy/README.md

 - `OPENAI_TTS_VOICE` (default: `alloy`)
 - `OPENAI_TTS_FORMAT` (default: `mp3`)

-## How OpenAI audio works
+## How it works
 - First play: audio is requested once and downloaded with a visible progress bar
 - Subsequent plays: the cached file is used for instant, offline playback
 - Cache location: Application Support `tts-cache/`

+## Background Playback
+- Audio continues playing when the detail view is closed
+- Mini-player appears at the bottom of the screen during active playback
+- Control playback from the mini-player: play/pause, stop, and progress tracking
+- Tap the mini-player to return to the full player view

 ## Notes
-- Speed control applies to the System engine.
-OpenAI playback uses the generated audio as‑is.
-- Engine choice is persisted and restored on launch.
+- Uses OpenAI's TTS API for high-quality speech synthesis
+- Downloads are managed centrally and cached for offline playback
+- Background playback works across the entire app interface
+- Playback speed can be adjusted in real-time

 ## Tech
 - SwiftUI, SwiftData, AVFoundation, URLSession